 You’re Throwing Money Away

 I’m sure you’ve stumbled upon a website that isn’t mobile-friendly before.
 You’re on the go, checking out a new restaurant’s menu before stopping in.
 You have to pinch & zoom on each section of the website to read anything or even navigate the website.
 God forbid your fingers are any larger than a small child’s or you’ll end up tapping on the wrong link.

 Believe it not, many smartphone users won’t even put in the effort to browse a website that isn’t formatted for mobile.
 And why should they?
 Odds are they can hop right back to the search results and go to one of your competitors who does have a site that’s easy to navigate.

 Mobile Shopping is Taking Over

-The mobile-friendliness issue become even more imperative when we step in to the online shopping arena.
+The mobile-friendliness issue becomes even more imperative when we step into the online shopping arena.
 Online shoppers have quickly started to favor using their mobile devices when browsing and buying products online.

 IBM reported that that mobile traffic exceeded PC internet traffic for the first time: 52.1 percent to 47.9 percent.
 [Black Friday, 2014]